 - Looks flat and pink, red, or purple

-- Maybe confined to an area or cover larger areas of the body
+- Maybe confined to an area or cover larger areas of the body, usually seen on one side of the body

 - Doesn’t change color when gently pressed